orbisius/sak4wp/README.md

 Temporary files from the download are deleted later so they don't take too much space in the TMP folder which should be cleaned on reboot anyways.

 User Manager
-This module allows you to see user account & meta info.
+This module allows you to see user account, user meta info, to log in as a user without knowing their password.
 TODO: Create, delete users.

 Self Protect
 This module allows you to run SAK4WP more securely.
 The first time you access SAK4WP, it will save your IP and browser info.